varnish/Varnish-Book/varnish_book.rst

 - Frees up memory, removes all ``Vary:``-variants of the object
 - Leaves it to the next client to refresh the content
 - Often combined with ``return(restart);``
+- As easy as handling any other HTTP request

 .. container:: handout